K6 Math Logo

 Now have your child chose three number - they can be any of the five available ones.
 Ask them to place them in the box's on the worksheet and also, write the number in one of the small box's on the bottom of the page.

-Now it's time to have your kid place the same numbers in the box's again, but in a different order, and again, write the new number in the small box's at the bottom of the page.
+Now it's time to have your kid place the same numbers in the box's again, but in a different order Again, write the new number in the small box's at the bottom of the page.
 Have them continue to do this exercise until they have created all the possible three digit numbers.
-(If you only use three different digits, then there are six numbers they can create!)

 Now it's time to observe and Ask Questions.